-Today we continue our Meet the Team series with Haiko Krumm, Omnia's Director of Customer Success by day, and adrenaline-fueled daredevil by night.
+Today we continue our Meet the Team series with Haiko Krumm, Omnia's Vice President of Customer Success by day, and adrenaline-fueled daredevil by night.
 With more than 12 years of experience in the world of Customer Success, Haiko's our go-to expert for making sure our customers get as much value out of their Omnia software as possible.

 We sat down and asked Haiko about his career path, why he believes so deeply in customer success, and where he wants to take the company in the future.